aneelamerepo/credit-card-application-microservices/README.md

 To get the Back-end App running locally:
 1. Clone this repo
-2. You can import the project on Intellij IDE/Eclipse
+2. Import the project on Intellij IDE/Eclipse
 3. Right Click on the directory and Run as Maven install
 4. Run as Java Application